 Office of the ASUO President

-The ASUO Executive Branch consists of the Student Body President, an Internal and External Vice-President, and an Executive Cabinet comprised of up to 24 appointed student leaders.
+The ASUO Executive Branch consists of the Student Body President, a Vice-President, and an Executive Cabinet comprised of up to 24 appointed student leaders.
 The Executive initiates campaigns to impact the UO student experience; collaborates with faculty, staff, and other key decision-makers; and coordinates the student appointment process for committees which impact the entire student body.
 Internally, the Executive Branch approves, oversees, and works alongside the 200+ Student Organizations recognized by ASUO.

 Members of the ASUO Executive serve one-year terms, May 25 to May 24.